Nelzord/r-sandbox/README.md

 # r-sandbox
-# development enviornment for statistical methods for engineers
+# statistical methods for engineers